JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `claimTaskPayout`

-Claim the payout in `_token` denomination for work completed in task `_id` by contributor with role `_role` Allowed only after task is finalized.
+Claim the payout in `_token` denomination for work completed in task `_id` by contributor with role `_role`.
+Allowed only after task is finalized.
 Here the network receives its fee from each payout.
 Ether fees go straight to the Meta Colony whereas Token fees go to the Network to be auctioned off.

 **Parameters**